sjentsch/lsjDocs/Ch08/Ch08_Estimation_2.rst

 numbers is a mathematical law that applies to many different sample statistics but the simplest way to think about it is as a law about averages.
-The sample mean is the most obvious example of a statistic that relies on averaging (because that’s what the mean is… an average), so let’s look at that.
+The sample mean is the most obvious example of a statistic that relies on averaging (because that is what the mean is… an average), so let us look at that.
 When applied to the sample mean what the law of large numbers states is that as the sample gets larger, the sample mean tends to get closer to the true population mean.
 Or, to say it a little bit more precisely, as the sample size “approaches” infinity (written as *N* → ∞), the sample mean approaches the population mean (*X̄* → µ).\ [#]_

-I don’t intend to subject you to a proof that the law of large numbers is true, but it’s one of the most important tools for statistical theory.
+I do not intend to subject you to a proof that the law of large numbers is true, but it is one of the most important tools for statistical theory.
 The law of large numbers is the thing we can use to justify our belief that collecting more and more data will eventually lead us to the truth.
 For any particular data set the sample statistics that we